Meet the Wife (TV series): Surviving episodes

 The first and the fourth series both exist in their entirety (as does the original pilot episode) but Series 2 (of which only the first two episodes remain) and Series 5 (of which only one episode exists) remain incomplete with the entire third series still missing from the TV archives as of 2020.

 DVD release

 A DVD, (consisting of the remaining episodes of the series) was released on 24 October 2016.

 Early editions of the set had a mastering fault whereby the episode "Brother Tom" was accidentally excluded.

+Dutch adaptation

+A Dutch television series Kent u mijn vrouw (do you know my wife) aired on october 22nd, 1967, starring Nell Koppen and Wim van der Brink.
+This NCRV-production used the original british script, translated by Jaap van der Merwe.
+The 10 episodes received mixed reactions and the series was cancelled in May 1968.

 In popular culture

 The series' title is mentioned in The Beatles' 1967 song "Good Morning Good Morning".